kibo-tylerbrinkman/KUPT.tyler_custom_bpm.1.0.0.Release/docs/How-to-extend-Kibo-Fulfillment-workflows.md

     $ git commit -m "Some meaningful message"
     ```

-### Import your forked business assets project into Business Central
+### Import forked business assets project into Business Central
 The forked business assets project can be easily imported into Business Central since it’s a valid git repository.

 1. Create a git branch named __master__ from the default __develop__ branch